The 2022 finalists

-At the 2021 Semi-Finals in October, the judges selected four of the eight ideas for further development by our project teams, ranging from data dashboards to new data links and AI applications.
-But the judges made clear that all the teams’ ideas merited further development, and volunteered to provide assistance – as explained in Global Government Forum’s coverage of the event.
+The judges have now selected four of the eight ideas for further development by our project teams.
+However, the judges made clear that all the teams’ ideas merited further development, and volunteered to provide assistance.

 Over the next three months, the four teams will continue to work up their ideas, and in March 2023 they will face a Final Decision Panel – comprising the judges plus our sponsors – to name the winner!

 Implementing software and artificial intelligence to refine how Digital Mail Service items are categorised

 HMRC receives 15 million items of customer correspondence annually.
 Often, their journey to the required team is not a direct one: items may sit in the wrong queue for some time before being forwarded on and be redirected many times before arriving in the right hands.
 However, we now have both a vast dataset of scanned items, and data on their ultimate destination – making this problem an ideal candidate for the application of Optical Character Recognition and Machine Learning technologies.
 Trained using historical data on the final destination of each item of correspondence, an ML algorithm would vastly improve the distribution of mail across the organisation: getting correspondence directly and rapidly to the correct team would save civil servants’ time, speed up casework, and provide a better service to the public.

 Developing a data dashboard to help identify and tackle modern slavery